Big Jim Sullivan: Sitar

 In the 1960s, Sullivan learned to play the sitar, having been inspired by attending a recording session for Indian classical musician Vilayat Khan.
 Sullivan released an album of Indian-style recordings under his own name, Sitar Beat (1967), and one as "Lord Sitar", Lord Sitar (1968).

 He played sitar on a musical interpretation of the Kama Sutra.
-Sullivan was among a group of English guitarists who adopted the sitar, including George Harrison of the Beatles, whose Esher home Sullivan regularly visited to practise on the instrument.
+Sullivan was among a group of English guitarists who adopted the sitar, including George Harrison of the Beatles, whose Esher home Sullivan regularly visited to practice on the instrument.
 Throughout this period, Sullivan studied formally with Nazir Jairazbhoy and, until 1969, he all but abandoned guitar in favour of the sitar.
 Together with Harrison, Brian Jones of the Rolling Stones and Shawn Phillips, he was among the most dedicated of the many rock guitarists who embraced the instrument during the 1960s.

 Moving from being a session musician

 In 1969, Sullivan joined Tom Jones' band.
 During his time with Jones in Las Vegas, he met and formed a friendship with Elvis Presley.
 Sullivan was an innovator of the talk box, which he demonstrated on Jones' TV show.
 He released an instrumental album Sullivan Plays O'Sullivan (1973) and was also featured giving guitar lessons on the Bay City Rollers' TV series Shang A Lang.
 In the 1970s he composed the score for an episode of the science fiction series, Space: 1999 ("The Troubled Spirit"), in which he also appeared and performed part of the score on screen, as a crew member giving a Coral sitar concert.

 In 1974, Sullivan teamed up with the record producer, Derek Lawrence, to form the record label, Retreat Records.
 One album release was Big Jim's Back (1975).
 He fronted a band called Tiger, alongside vocalist Nicky Moore, releasing three albums under this name before the group split up in 1976.
 Retreat Records also produced various artists.
 Amongst them were Labi Siffre, Chas & Dave and McGuinness Flint.
 Sullivan produced and arranged Siffre's "I Got The...", sampled by Eminem and numerous other hip hop artists.
 Lawrence and Sullivan went to the United States during this period, to produce the glam metal band, Angel.

 In 1978, he became part of the James Last Orchestra for nine years, also touring with Olivia Newton-John after her success with Grease.
 In 1987, he began composing music for films and jingles.

 Sullivan later formed a duo with songwriter Duncan McKenzie.
 They played together for many years and recorded an album, Aquila.

 In 2003 until his death Sullivan toured with Doug Pruden as the BJS Duo. (recording Hayley's Eyes CD & Guitar Maestros DVD).